-In this episode of “Quora Corner”, David is taking on outsourcing questions from people who may be on the fence about this business solution.
-Because the truth of the matter is, outsourcing isn’t for everyone.
-There’s a lot of factors to consider (which we talk about in this video).
+In this episode of “Quora Corner”, David is taking on outsourcing advantages questions from people who may be on the fence about this business solution.
+Because the truth of the matter is that outsourcing isn’t for everyone.
+There are a lot of factors to consider (which we talk about in this video).
 We can’t stress enough how important it is to understand what your business is, what it needs to scale, and what characteristics you need from your outsourcing partner to make it all happen.

 Hey Guys!
 My name is David Sudolsky and I’m CEO and Founder of Boldr, and we’re a purpose-driven outsourcing company.

-Question: What are the advantages and disadvantages of outsourcing?
+Question: What are the outsourcing advantages and disadvantages?

 Answer: The advantages and disadvantages of outsourcing really vary.
 I think it depends on the type of task that you are executing.
-In my opinion, obviously one that’s more mission critical to your business is gonna have higher risk especially if quality is important.
+In my opinion, obviously, one that’s more mission-critical to your business is gonna have a higher risk, especially if the quality is important.
 I can imagine there’d be difficulties in communicating with your teams overseas.
-There could be difficulties on them understanding the nuances of the business or the industry that you are in or perhaps the clients or customers that you’re working with.
+There could be difficulties in them understanding the nuances of the business or the industry that you are in or perhaps the clients or customers that you’re working with.

 However, I think those disadvantages are severely outweighed by the advantages of outsourcing.
-When you outsource a function, it’s allowing the company to refocus their energy and time on what’s really important.
+When you outsource a function, it’s allowing the company to refocus its energy and time on what’s really important.

 Q: Does outsourcing help startups?

-A: I think it depends on the company’s size and also projection in growth rate.
-I think if you’re just starting out, you know we’ve seen this, where we’re talking to companies and they have a minimal and viable product, they’re just new to market and to me it doesn’t make sense to outsource.
-I think that’s the time where your company is just being born and the most important thing for you guys is to speak with your customers, get to know your product better, do all the dirty work.
+A: I think it depends on the company’s size and also the projection of the growth rate.
+I think if you’re just starting out, you know we’ve seen this, where we’re talking to companies and they have a minimal and viable product, they’re just new to the market, and to me, it doesn’t make sense to outsource.
+I think that’s the time when your company is just being born and the most important thing for you guys is to speak with your customers, get to know your product better, and do all the dirty work.

 Q: What strategies do companies use to mitigate risks with offshore outsourcing?